wppunk/WPPlugin/.github/ISSUE_TEMPLATE/2-Support.md

 ---
 name: "❓ Support Question"
-about: 'If you have a question \U0001F4AC please see our docs'
+about: "If you have a question \U0001F4AC please see our docs"
 title: ''
 labels: ''
 assignees: ''